 Moral of the story?
 Buy more shooters, dangit!
 ALL of you!

 …hm?
 What’s that?
 I haven’t announced a disappointing delay yet?
-How absent-minded of me – King of Fighters ’98 Ultimate Match, originally set to hit shelves in about a week, has been moved back to March 3rd.
-There, now it’s officially a Tribune issue.
+How absent-minded of me – King of Fighters ’98 Ultimate Match, originally set to hit shelves in about a week, has been moved back to March 3rd

 And finally, the usual (and steadily lengthening) recaps of stuff others got to before I did –